 Temperature Control

-Some seeds will only germinate in cooler conditions, so check the seed packet or look up the plant you are growing before you sow.
+Some seeds will only germinate in cooler conditions and a heated propagator would actually be detrimental, so check the seed packet or look up the plant you are growing before you sow.

 While this can sound overly complicated, most seeds will germinate just fine in a heated home.
 A nice 16-18 room temperature usually is enough for them to spring into life.